luftaquila/fsk-energymeter/README.md

 ## Usage

 There are 2 operation modes in the FSK-EEM device.
-When the FSK-EEM is powered, it measures the LV supply voltage and decide the mode.
+When the FSK-EEM is powered, it measures the LV supply voltage and decide the mode to run.

 ### Record mode
-If VIN >= 6V, the device enters the Record mode.
+If `VIN >= 6V`, the device enters the Record mode.

 The device will measure HV voltage, HV current, LV voltage and the CPU temperature every 10 ms and save it to the file.

 ### USB mode
-If VIN < 6V, the device enters the USB mode.
+If `VIN < 6V`, the device enters the USB mode.

-When mounted, after ~20 seconds(see [Troubleshootings](https://github.com/luftaquila/fsk-energymeter?tab=readme-ov-file#1-fsk-eem-usb-mass-storage-took-too-much-time-to-be-mounted-on-the-pc)), FSK-EEM USB Mass Storage will appear on the host PC.
+When plugged in, the FSK-EEM USB Mass Storage will appear on the host PC.
+It may took ~20 seconds to be mounted.
+See [Troubleshootings](https://github.com/luftaquila/fsk-energymeter?tab=readme-ov-file#1-fsk-eem-usb-mass-storage-takes-too-long-to-be-mounted-on-the-pc) for the details.

 The recorded log files are stored in the drive like a standard USB memory stick.

 > [!NOTE]
-> The drive is read-only.
+> The drive is **read-only**.
 You cannot edit or delete the log files in the explorer.

 > [!IMPORTANT]
 > The timestamp part at the beginning of the log file's name is important to calculate the actual timestamp.<br>
-> Do not edit the filename of the *.log file.
+> Do NOT edit the filename of the *.log file.
 JSON or CSV files are not affected.

 #### FSK-EEM Viewer

 Download the latest FSK-EEM Viewer from the [Release](https://github.com/luftaquila/fsk-energymeter/releases).

-> [!IMPORTANT]
-> In MacOS, follow the guide in the release page to set the permission properly before open the executable.<br>
-> Also, the Device Configuration tab is not supported in the MacOS due to a lack of WebSerial API.

 * To parse the record, open the record file in the FSK-EEM Viewer.
-* To delete the records, click the `Delete` button in the Device Configuration tab.
+* To delete the records, click the `Unlock` and `Delete` button in the Device Configuration tab.
 * To sync the device clock with the host PC, click the `Sync RTC` button in the Device Configuration tab.

 ## DIY

 ### Hardware

-[device/hardware/jlcpcb/production_files/](https://github.com/luftaquila/fsk-energymeter/tree/main/device/hardware/jlcpcb/production_files) directory includes gerber, BOM and CPL files for the JLCPCB PCBA(SMT) order.
+Download the latest `fsk-energymeter-pcb-<version>.zip` from the [Release](https://github.com/luftaquila/fsk-energymeter/releases).
+The *gerbers/* directory includes the gerber, BOM and CPL files for the JLCPCB PCBA(SMT) order.

 > [!TIP]
 > Exclude through-hole components (HV and LV connector, debug pin header and `L01Z600S05` Hall sensor) from the SMT assembly list.
 Purchase these parts from the global suppliers and solder it yourself to purchase them cheaper and reduce the setup fee.